Difference Between Vtach and Vfib

 What is it?
 Vtach is a medical term that is used to define irregular heart impulses, and it mostly arises in those individuals having valvular heart disease.
 Vfib is an emergency medical condition in which the lower heart chamber shudders, and the heart cannot pump blood, consequently leading to heart failure.

-CausesThe major causes are not particularly known, but it is usually triggered by congestive heart failure, cardiomyopathy, structural heart disorder, etc.Vfib is caused by aortic stenosis, electrical shock, LQTS, Brugada syndrome, cardiomyopathies, heart failure, etc.
+CausesThe major causes are not particularly known, but it is triggered by congestive heart failure, cardiomyopathy, structural heart disorder, etc.Vfib is caused by aortic stenosis, electrical shock, LQTS, Brugada syndrome, cardiomyopathies, heart failure, etc.

 Risk FactorsRisk factors include extreme electrolyte deformities, heart disorders, etc. A person with heart issues or a family history of vtach has a higher risk of this condition.The risk of Vfib includes damage to heart cells, cardiomyopathy, intake of illegal drugs, etc.